vensy148/python-basics/LESSON.md

 ### Third-Party Packages

-Even if [Python Standard Library](https://docs.python.org/3/library/) has numerous modules with many functions and many, commonly used in Python programs, it does not contain functions that are related to very specific domains such [computer vision](https://opencv.org/), [machine learning](https://www.tensorflow.org/), [web server development](https://www.djangoproject.com/), [image processing](https://python-pillow.org/), and many others.
+Even if [Python Standard Library](https://docs.python.org/3/library/) has numerous modules with many functions, commonly used in Python programs, it does not contain functions that are related to very specific domains such [computer vision](https://opencv.org/), [machine learning](https://www.tensorflow.org/), [web server development](https://www.djangoproject.com/), [image processing](https://python-pillow.org/), and many others.

 They are many of Python developers who contributes to adding more functions to Python.